ardanlabs/gotraining/topics/go/README.md

 _"Failure is expected, failure is not an odd case.
 Design systems that help you identify failure.
 Design systems that can recover from failure." - JBD_

 _"Product excellence is the difference between something that only works under certain conditions, and something that only breaks under certain conditions". - Kelsey Hightower_

+_"Instability is a drag on innovation." - Yehudah Katz_

 **Resources:**